MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 ### Remarks

-You'll then probably parse the string for keywords, table names, and so on.
+You can parse the string for keywords, table names, and so on.

 For related information, see the topics "SQL Property", "Comparison of Microsoft Jet Database Engine SQL and ANSI SQL", and "Querying a Database with SQL in Code" in DAO Help.